 Books are described in the ODIN catalog.
 This collection attempts to cover all aspects of life and development in the area which is now North Dakota from the earliest times to the present.
 Approximately 110,000 items are accessioned and cataloged.
 Books are received through gift and purchase.
 State government publications are received through the State Document depository system and are cataloged into ODIN.

-Federal published documents are received through the Federal Depository system.
-Publications are located through the Catalog of U.S. Government Publications (CGP) and the Finding Aid for the Federal Documents Collection found in the reading room.
+Federal published documents are received through the Federal Depository Library Program.
+Federal publications in the State Archives collection are listed through the ODIN catalog.
 The U.S. Serial Set Index provides access to that series of publications.
-It is also found in the index table.
-The State Historical Society has been a partial federal depository library since 1907.
+The index is available in the Reading Room.
+The State Historical Society has been a selective federal depository library since 1907 and currently receives less than 2% of all federally published documents.

 Periodicals holdings are cataloged in ODIN.
-This collection of approximately 1,200 titles includes rare items published in the early days of the state and territory as well as later publications dealing with history, archaeology, and preservation.
+This collection of more than 1,800 titles includes rare items published in the early days of the state and territory as well as later publications dealing with history, archaeology, and preservation.

 City and business directories and gazeteers provide listings of individual residents and various businesses.
 Atlases and county plat books date from 1884 and show the ownership of land by township in the county.